acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/simple-storage.md

 If you use this method, you must end your debugging session by quitting Firefox normally, not by cancelling the shell command.
-If you don't close Firefox normally, then `simple-storage` will not be notified that the session is finished, and will not write your data to the backing store.
+If you don't close Firefox normally, then simple storage will not be notified that the session is finished, and will not write your data to the backing store.